 Safe elections during Covid-19

-The value of insights from publicly available data and real time situational awareness contributed to local authorities in the Netherlands for ensuring safe elections during Covid times.
+The value of insights from publicly available data and real time situational awareness contributed to local authorities in the Netherlands for ensuring safe elections during Covid-19.
 Is your organisation involved in local elections?
 Do you need the earliest signals of emerging risks?
 Are you interested in the safeguarding of health measures?
-Learn how publicly available data and sentiment analysis can help you at email@example.com
+Learn how publicly available data and sentiment analysis can help you by reaching out via our contact page or drop us a line at email@example.com